-Drivers with windscreens with an area wiped by windscreen wipers to an extent that can’t be driven safely, or laminate with a crack that penetrate more than a single layer of glass can also be illegal.
+Drivers with windscreens with an area wiped by windscreen wipers to an extent that can’t be driven safely or laminate with a crack that penetrates more than a single layer of glass can also be illegal.

 Furthermore, one or more bullseye cracks over 16mm in diameter in an area wiped by windscreen wipers and/or one or more hairline cracks over 150mm in an area wiped by windscreen wipers are also illegal.

-Finally, bullseye cracks or hairline cracks under these sizes can also still be illegal if the police determine they make the car dangerous to drive.
-For further reading on windscreen safety in Victoria, visit VicRoads Roadworthiness Requirements.
+Finally, bullseye cracks or hairline cracks under these sizes can also still be illegal if they’re determined to make the car dangerous to drive.
+For further reading on windscreen safety in Victoria: VicRoads Roadworthiness Requirements.